 Global Educator Challenge – Teams of 6 educators from a variety for countries, many of whom did not speak English, were tasked with completing the Class Hack educator group challenge.
 This involved a quick tour of the Eiffel Tower precinct and the forecourt of the Louvre, followed by the development of a learning activity using some of the designated Microsoft products to achieve a learning goal.
 The Translate tool was working overtime!

 Awards Ceremony: held at the Les Pavillions de Bercy.
 The Musée des Arts Forains – Collection Jean-Paul Favand a private museum of funfair objects located within the Pavillons de Bercy in the 12th arrondissement of Paris.
 This was an amazing venue with wooden games that could be played (a type of bowls which led to some mechanical horses racing across a space, a point scoring type of pool, fortune telling activities, and lots of life-size mannequins et cetera).

 The first week of April 2019 was spent in Paris attending the amazing Microsoft E2 Educator Exchange.
 I was honoured to be one of 5 Australian teachers selected, and the only one from Victoria.

 Most of the team met for the first time at Dubai airport, and by Monday afternoon we were all together at the Marriott Hotel, our home for the week and the conference venue.

-After a rest, and working on instructions NOT to sleep (Travis!) we headed out for a quick tour around the area and then tea.
+After a shower and a rest, and working on instructions NOT to sleep (yes Travis!) we headed out for a quick tour around the area and then tea.